lachholden/obsidian-recipe-view/README.md

 To stop a certain quantity from being scaled mistakenly, wrap it like `<span data-qty-no-parse>30 centimetres</span>`.

+### Keyboard shortcuts
+All of the following shortcuts require some element of the recipe card to be focused to work, so after opening you will need to click or tab to an ingredient/step/the scale textbox.
+As you use the keyboard shortcuts, the columns will automatically scroll to keep your updates in view.

+- Use <kbd>j</kbd> and <kbd>k</kbd> to highlight the next/previous step.
+- Use <kbd>n</kbd> and <kbd>p</kbd> to check off the next ingredient or uncheck the previous ingredient.
+- Use <kbd>,</kbd> and <kbd>.</kbd> to scale the recipe in increments of 0.25.

 ### Additional settings
 The [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin will let you configure aspects of how the recipe card appears.